estruyf/blog-content/content/posts/2021-08-20-demystify-microsoft-viva-connections-its-extensibility-model.md

 SharePoint Framework provides the extensibility model for Viva Connections.

-{{< blockquote type="Important" text="While writing this article, the extensibility story is only available in beta version 13 of SPFx.
+{{< blockquote type="important" text="While writing this article, the extensibility story is only available in beta version 13 of SPFx.
 More info at [SharePoint Framework v1.13](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/release-1.13)." >}}

 When you read the developer documentation of Viva Connections extensibility, you will notice they talk about SharePoint Adaptive Cards Extensions, but it might start to confuse you.